 Announcement: In line with the Government’s recovery plan we have now entered phase 2 of recovery.
 Please click here to read our recovery plan.
-This will be updated as the situation develops.
+This will continue to be updated regularly as lockdown eases.

 FW Solutions Ltd response to the COVID-19 Coronavirus outbreak.

-Following Government guidelines, FW Solutions Ltd is now operating a stay safe policy.
+Following Government guidelines, FW Solutions Ltd is now operating a COVID-secure workplace.

-On this page dedicated to FW Solutions’ response to the COVID-19 pandemic you will find information and resources related to apprenticeships, Advanced Learner Loan programmes of study and employment as an apprentice.
+On this page dedicated to FW Solutions’ response to the COVID-19 pandemic you will find up to date information and resources related to apprenticeships, Advanced Learner Loan programmes of study and employment as an apprentice.

 SEND support with COVID-19